 Each of us must make our own decisions about whom to help and how.
 It is important to remember that even the smallest act of kindness can go a long way!

 Click + on name to read more; click – to condense.

-One of the first steps in interacting with the vulnerable in our community is to see them as individuals.
-Notice them; talk to them – say hello and look them in the eyes.
-Most are starved for attention.
-Give homeless people experiencing homelessness the same courtesy and respect you would accord your friends, your family, your employer.
-Treat them as you would wish to be treated if you needed assistance and respond with kindness - we can make quite a difference in the lives of people experiencing homelessness when we respond to them, rather than ignore or dismiss them.
-Try a kind word and a smile.
+One of the first steps in interacting with the vulnerable is to see them, not ignore them.
+Say "hello" and look them in the eyes.
+Give everyone the same courtesy and respect you would accord your friends, your family, your employer.
+Treat them as you would wish to be treated if you needed assistance and respond with kindness.

 If you choose to give, give your gift with no strings attached or expectation of how they will use it.
 Empowering the poor to set their own priorities of how they can best use the money is a sign of respect and an additional gift you are giving the recipient.
 If you cannot “let go” of needing to know what the money will be spent for, then you might want to choose another way to help.